Episode #30

 • How you keep track of the time writing takes, and how you refine your time allocations.

-In my Academic Women’s Writing Roadmap course and all my other programs, we teach a set of practices, to pull back the curtain on how academic women actually get their writing done, so you’re not re-inventing the wheel.
+In my Navigate: Your Writing Roadmap® 12-week program I teach a set of practices, to pull back the curtain on how women and nonbinary academics actually get their writing done, so you’re not re-inventing the wheel.
 These practices are flexible, you tailor them to your own life.

 Rooted in a Value System About Writing

-Our practices grow from the foundation of our values concerning writing and what it means for us as women and academics.
+Our practices grow from the foundation of our values concerning writing and what it means for us as humans and academics.
 Some values that root and ground a writing system are:

 • Putting writing at the center of our careers.
 We recognize that by putting writing in the central place and building our careers around it we become better scholars, teachers, researchers and members of our academic communities.

 • Using the feminization of academic culture as an underpinning for our writing systems.
-This helps us keep in mind the ways in which patriarchy is infused into academia and reminds us to honor and support the experiences of academic women as whole beings.
+This helps us keep in mind the ways in which patriarchy is infused into academia and reminds us to honor and support the experiences of women and nonbinary academics as whole beings.

 • Reducing guilt and overwhelm and building systems that repel them.
 Any writing practices we employ must help us make our writing feel good instead of allowing us to become overwhelmed or overworked.